The Definitive Guide to Canada Express Entry: Eligibility, ECA, CRS, Creating Profile, ITA, Documents Required and Application Processes

 You would probably spend the first few weeks to months in Canada searching for a job.
 Hence, you would require backup funds to sustain yourself until you find a good job, home, and a stable environment in Canada.

 You do not need Proof of Funds if you have a valid job offer and are authorized to work in Canada.
-Keep your funds updated in your profile because failing to update could invite various problems.
+Keep your funds updated in your profile because failing to update them could cause various problems.

 Things to avoid in obtaining Proof of Funds: